Effective: 30 September 2022

 a) the Supplier may, without liability to the Customer, disable the Customer User’s passwords, accounts and access to all or part of the Services and Deliverables and the Supplier shall be under no obligation to provide any or all of the Services or Deliverables while the invoice(s) concerned remain unpaid; and

-b) interest shall accrue on a daily basis on such due amounts at an annual rate equal to 3% over the then current base lending rate of NatWest Bank from time to time, commencing on the due date and continuing until payment of the Fees is received by the Supplier.
+b) interest shall accrue on a daily basis on such due amounts at the applicable statutory rate, commencing on the due date and continuing until payment of the Fees is received by the Supplier.

-12.1 The Customer acknowledges that from time to time during the Term, the Supplier may apply Upgrades to the Platform, and that such Upgrades may result in changes to the appearance and/or functionality of the Services and Deliverables.
+12.1 The Customer acknowledges that from time to time during the Term of this Agreement, the Supplier may apply Upgrades to the Platform, and that such Upgrades may result in changes to the appearance and/or functionality of the Services and Deliverables.

 12.2 Upgrades are free of charge unless: